zephyrproject-rtos/zephyr/doc/collaboration/documentation/language.rst

 Laguage Usage Guidelines
 ########################

-This chapter provides usage guidelines with regard to words, punctuation, and grammar.
-The guidelines are not meant to replace a review by a professional writer but rather help collaborators to submit consistent contributions.
+This section provides usage guidelines with regard to words, punctuation, and grammar.
+The guidelines are not meant to replace a review by a professional writer, but rather to help collaborators submit consistent contributions.

 Capitalization
 **************